hantsy/rsocket-sample/docs/crud.md

 ```
 Start up the client application.

-Try to test the CRUD opertaions by curl.
+Try to test the CRUD operations by curl.

 ```bash